 "Push it away," came a distant voice that Cadderly recognized as Dorigen's.
-"Use your will, young priest, and
+"Use your will, young priest, and push the fire away."

 Cadderly heard her and understood her words, but he could hardly find his focus through the pain.
 He took a deep breath and slammed his fists on the table before him, determined to distract himself from the ball of fiery light.